caprover/caprover-website/docs/recipe-deploy-create-react-app.md

 ## Create the `tar` file

-Now you need to create a `tar` file, usually you don't have to do this because `captainduckduck deploy` create one from you git repository but here we don't want to put the content of our repository in the `tar` but only the static files and `captain-definition` file.
+Now you need to create a `tar` file, usually you don't have to do this because `caprover deploy` create one from you git repository but here we don't want to put the content of our repository in the `tar` but only the static files and `captain-definition` file.

 ```bash
 tar -cvf ./deploy.tar --exclude='*.map' ./captain-definition ./build/*